Mirkwood: The forest in Rhovanion

 Mirkwood is a vast temperate broadleaf and mixed forest in the Middle-earth region of Rhovanion (Wilderland), east of the great river Anduin.
 In The Hobbit, the wizard Gandalf calls it "the greatest forest of the Northern world."
 Before it was darkened by evil, it had been called Greenwood the Great.
+Tolkien charted Mirkwood in Thror's Map and the Map of Wilderland, which formed endleaves to The Hobbit.
+Within the text, an ink illustration captioned 'The Elvenking's Gate' depicts the entrance to King Thranduil's kingdom.

 After the publication of the maps in The Lord of the Rings, Tolkien wrote a correction stating "Mirkwood is too small on map it must be 300 miles across" from east to west, but the maps were never altered to reflect this.
-On the published maps Mirkwood was up to 200 mi across; from north to south it stretched about 420 mi.
+On the published maps, Mirkwood was up to 200 mi across; from north to south it stretched about 420 mi.
 The J. R. R. Tolkien Encyclopedia states that it is 400–500 mi long and 200 mi wide.

 The trees were large and densely packed.
 In the north they were mainly oaks, although beeches predominated in the areas favoured by Elves.
 Higher elevations in southern Mirkwood were "clad in a forest of dark fir".
 Pockets of the forest were dominated by dangerous giant spiders.
 Animals within the forest were described as inedible.
 The elves of the forest, too, are "black" and hostile, drawing a comparison with Svartalfheim ("Black elf home") in Snorri Sturluson's Old Norse Edda, quite unlike the friendly elves of Rivendell.